junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy's heart sinks.

 Azazel comments behind them, "It's actually three thousand years down here, dear.
-But I get it, it feels longer when you're enjoying it too much."
+But I get it, it feels longer when you're enjoying it too much, am I right?"

-Castiel lowers his eyes, thinking.
+Castiel lowers his eyes, considering.

-Azazel continues to blatter, "I don't know why Heaven still bothers, he's completely one of us now.
+Azazel continues to blatter, "I don't know why Upstairs still bothers, he's completely one of us now.
 The first seal is broken anyway, we get what we want, you get what you want.
 Bob's your uncle, Fanny's your aunt.
 Everyone's happy, I deserve my reward.
 Honestly, it's not easy.
 You know how many centuries I have to spend teaching him how to pick up a razor?"

 Castiel ignores him and starts walking outside.
 "He is broken beyond saving now," he convicts, "I will inform the General.
 Now, where is Lilith?"